Catalent, Inc. (CTLT) Sharehol - GuruFocus.com

-SAN DIEGO, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons or entities that purchased or otherwise acquired Catalent, Inc. (: CTLT) securities between August 30, 2021 and October 31, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons or entities that purchased or otherwise acquired Catalent, Inc. (NYSE: CTLT) securities between August 30, 2021 and October 31, 2022, for violations of the Securities Exchange Act of 1934.
 Catalent provides development and manufacturing solutions for drugs, protein-based biologics, cell and gene therapies, vaccines, and consumer health products at its over fifty facilities around the globe.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Catalent.
 Shareholders who want to act as lead plaintiff for the class must file their papers by April 25, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.